-PRELIMINARY OFFICIAL STATEMENT DATED MAY 25, 2010
+PRELIMINARY OFFICIAL STATEMENT DATED AUGUST 5, 2010

-In the opinion of McManimon & Scotland, L.L.C., Bond Counsel, assuming continuing compliance by the Issuer (as defined herein) with certain covenants described herein, interest on the Bonds (as defined herein) is not includable in gross income for federal income tax purposes under current law, and is not an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code"), for purposes of computing the federal alternative minimum tax imposed on individuals and corporations.
+In the opinion of McManimon & Scotland, L.L.C., Bond Counsel, assuming continuing compliance by the Issuer (as defined herein) with certain covenants described herein, interest on the Bonds (as defined herein) is not includable in gross income for federal income tax purposes under current law and is not an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals and corporations.
 Pursuant to the American Recovery and Reinvestment Act of 2009, interest on the Bonds held by corporate taxpayers is not included in the relevant income computation for calculation of the federal alternative minimum tax imposed on corporations as a result of interest on the Bonds not being included in "adjusted current earnings."
-Bond counsel expresses no opinion regarding other federal tax consequences arising with respect to the Bonds.
+Bond Counsel expresses no opinion regarding other federal tax consequences arising with respect to the Bonds.
 Further, in the opinion of Bond Counsel, interest on the Bonds and any gain on the sale thereof are not includable as gross income under the New Jersey Gross Income Tax Act.
 See "TAX EXEMPTION" herein.

-New Issue Serial Bonds
+New Issue

-Advertisement and Blank Proposal

-THE BOARD OF EDUCATION OF THE
+THE BOARD OF EDUCATION OF THE BOROUGH OF WOODBINE IN THE COUNTY OF CAPE MAY, NEW JERSEY \$3,682,000 SCHOOL BONDS (Callable)(Book-Entry-Only)(Bank Qualified)

-TOWNSHIP OF HAMILTON IN

-THE COUNTY OF ATLANTIC, NEW JERSEY

-\$4,824,000 SCHOOL BONDS

-(Callable)(Book-Entry-Only)(Bank Qualified)

-Dated: Date of Delivery Due: February 1, as shown below
+Due: March 1, as shown below